siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

 Where 'lx' is the line index and 'pb' is the available blocks in the planner buffer

+### Status Reports
+Status reports may be enabled to report machine position and state during movement.
+These are designed for display and feedback only and should not be used for flow control purposes.

 ### Command Synchronization
 The basic rule is: **Only one command should be sent at a time.**